danelahman/esp32-fstar/README.md

 ## User-specific settings

-If you have installed all the above-mentioned software (using the tested versions) as per the corresponding instructions, the only user-specific settings you should need to set are the `ESP_IDF` and `ESP_PORT` paths in the top-level `Makefile.include` file.
+Once you have installed all the above-mentioned software (using the tested versions) as per the corresponding instructions, the only user-specific settings you should need to set are the `ESP_IDF` and `ESP_PORT` paths in the top-level `Makefile.include` file.